Spin-momentum Locking and Topological Vector Charge Response with Conserved Spin: Realization of the CSR on the surface of a 3D semimetal

-\it Realization of the CSR on the surface of a 3D semimetal.| The anomalies discussed above imply that the CSR modes cannot exist in isolation in a 2D lattice system.
-There are two natural ways to treat this issue: (i) introduce symmetry preserving terms that generate closed, non-anomalous Fermi surfaces intrinsically in 2D, or (ii) realize the CSR on the surface of a 3D system such that the bulk cancels the anomalous current via the Callan-Harvey anomaly inflow~\cite{callan1985anomalies}.
-For (i) we can consider a Hamiltonian \bg h_{\bk} = \alpha (k_x^2+k_y^2) \mathds{1}_{4\times 4}+ v k_x S_Y - v k_y S_X, \eg where we restored $v$.
-The $\alpha$-dependent term preserves all of the symmetries and modifies the energy bands as $E_{\bk}=\alpha (k_x^2+k_y^2)\pm v k_x \pm v k_y.$ These bands generate four closed, circular Fermi surfaces centered around $(\pm v/2\alpha, \pm v/2\alpha).$ Furthermore these Fermi-surfaces will not be anomalous if $|\Lambda|>|\tfrac{v}{2\alpha}|+\sqrt{\tfrac{\mu}{\alpha}+\tfrac{v^2}{2\alpha^2}}$, i.e., if the region inside the momentum cutoff includes all four closed circles generated at the chemical potential $\mu$.
-This is what we would expect for a 2D lattice model Bloch Hamiltonian that realizes Eq.~\eqref{eq:rashba} when expanded around a TRIM.
-Note that the $\alpha$-term is not the only possible symmetry preserving perturbation, and discussions of another allowed term can be found in SM Sec.
-S2~\cite{supple}.
+The anomalies discussed above imply that the CSR modes cannot exist in isolation in a 2D lattice system.
+There are two natural ways to treat this issue: (i) introduce symmetry preserving terms that generate closed, nonanomalous FSes intrinsically in 2D, or (ii) realize the CSR on the surface of a 3D system such that the bulk cancels the anomalous current via the Callan-Harvey anomaly inflow~\cite{callan1985anomalies}.
 For a more interesting resolution to the anomaly let us consider mechanism (ii).
-To realize the anomalous CSR mode as a boundary mode we consider a 3D tight-binding (TB) model,
+[See SM Sec.~S3~\cite{supple} for the case (i)].